This page was last reviewed on June 18, 2019.

 Drop in to the Village office to pick up a current copy of the Comox Valley Resource Guide at the front counter.

-Meetings are held at 9 am in Council Chambers, 2675 Dunsmuir Avenue, next to the Fire Hall.
+Meetings are typically held on the third Wednesday each month at 9 am in Council Chambers, 2675 Dunsmuir Avenue, next to the Fire Hall.

 View meeting agendas and minutes.